-Since projects are made of sprints – smaller tasks or milestones – it is easy to determine how long the project will take.
+Since products are made of sprints – smaller tasks or milestones – it is easy to determine how long the project will take.
 Ultimately, you can compute how much your team will cost per project.
 So regardless of the movement of team members, your lean budget is not affected.
-Of course, in addition to the sprint lengths and work hours, you also take into account all your other project costs, such as the hardware, software, licenses and supplies your team needs.
+Of course, in addition to the sprint lengths and work hours, you also take into account all your other project costs, such as the hardware, software, licenses, and supplies your team needs.

 As with any lean management approach, assessment or evaluation is vital.
-After each sprint, you assess whether the budgeting for the previous sprint was effective and whether you will need to allocate more fund to any particular area – people, resources, or supplies, for example.
+After each sprint, you assess whether the budgeting for the previous sprint was effective and whether you will need to allocate more funds to any particular area – people, resources, or supplies, for example.
 Here, you see that planning a few weeks (when you have a detailed workflow for a project) and adjusting things as necessary for the next sprint makes more sense than panicking on a pre-set, rigid budget.